All Episodes

 And he's on like MSNBC.

-No, I don't watch MSNBC.
+I can't say no, I don't watch M MSNBC.

-Anyway, so you have this guy, you know, this, I mean, truly kind of a freak of nature, but you have this guy, and he's like, I don't care what the crime rate in DC is.
+Anyway, so you have this guy, you know, this I mean, truly kind of a freak of nature, but you have this guy, and he's like, I don't care what the crime rate in DC is.

 I'm not doing the Indian accent here, but I'm just giving the effect.

-He goes, because I'm far more concerned about issues like climate change.
+He goes, Because I'm far more concerned about issues like climate change.

-Or that his hair might turn or that his hair might get scalded, you know, due to global warming?
+Or that his hair might get scalded, you know, due to global warming.

 Who knows?